-- Compensation for crops/Trees: - The prices of the crops and the trees9 located in the lands where the towers will be constructed. - The agricultural seasons during the construction and the operation phases. - Tenants and owners are compensated for the season of construction and for the season of operation. - The total affected agriculture lands10 during the construction and the operation phases, - The documents of the survey that was conducted by the EETC in coordination with the agricultural directorates and associations, - The location of the land from the main roads11 - Compensation for land: - The total area needed for a tower is in average 7 x 7 m, depending on the voltage level of each line to which the towers belong (i.e. for 66kV it is 5 x 5 m, for 220kV it is 7 x 7 m and for 500kV it is 8 x 8 m).
+- The prices of the crops and the trees located in the lands where the towers will be constructed. - The agricultural seasons during the construction and the operation phases. - Owners are compensated for the season of construction and a season more; this only refers to temporary impact - The total affected agriculture lands during the construction and the operation phases, - The documents of the survey that was conducted by the EETC in coordination with the agricultural directorates and associations, - The location of the land from the main roads

+• Compensation for land:

+- The total area needed for a tower is in average 7 x 7 m; depending on the voltage level of each line to which the towers belong (i.e. for 66kV it is 5 x 5 m, for 220kV it is 7 x 7 m and for 500kV it is 8 x 8 m).
 EETC will compensate PAPs for the entire area underneath the tower, even though it is acknowledged that some limited economic activity may continue after the completion of the works and that according to Electricity Law No 63 of year 1974 this action is not considered to be or does not entail land acquisition. - Compensation for land is calculated according to the area of the tower x Number of towers and the market price of the land

-• Compensation for income losses:
+• Compensation for income losses

-The loss refers to both the tower area but also below the line (if trees are cut) as well as for access roads required during construction, where crop is destroyed.
-Loss of income refers both to one-off loss e.g. during construction, but also the on-going loss during operation, due to the restriction on the use of land.
+The loss refers to both the tower area but also below the line (if tall trees are cut) as well as for access roads required during construction, where crop is destroyed.
+Loss of income refers both to one-off loss e.g. during construction, but also the on-going loss during operation and maintenance, due to the restriction on the use of land.
 EETC will compensate the owner and the tenant.